 Specific property values will be determined through an appraisal process.
 Each property has different values based upon its location, quality of soils, development potential, and other factors.

-For information specific information about the current farmland protection program please contact Lorna Wright, Director of Conservation Programs, at (585) 256-2130 or email her at email@example.com.
+For specific information about the current farmland protection program, contact Lorna Wright, Director of Conservation Programs, at (585) 256-2130 or email@example.com.